Can you think of a teacher you disliked?

 A year later, she was willingly back to finish her education at home.

-Homeschooling in itself does not cause the destruction of a parent-child relationship; that can happen whether kids are educated at home, or in public or private school.
-It’s an issue of parenting, not of where a child’s education happens.
+Homeschooling in itself does not cause the deterioration of a parent-child relationship; that can happen whether kids are educated at home, or in public or private school.
+It’s about how we parent, not about where the child’s education happens.
 What can exasperate our children is stubbornly refusing to bend and not considering their hearts even when we see a root of bitterness developing.

 This post is part of iHomeschool Network’s “Answering the Homeschool Critics” series.
 Come find answers from experienced homeschool moms on a wide variety of criticisms about homeschooling, from “But You Went to Public School and You Turned Out Fine” to “How can you Homeschool Gifted Kids?” and all sorts of topics inbetween.
 Get your own concerns answered, or find ideas on how to deal with your own homeschool critics.